Testing the limits of natural language models for predicting human language judgments: Supplementary Results

 \subsection{Models differ in their sensitivity to low-level linguistic features}

-While the controversial sentences presented in this study were synthesized without consideration for particular linguistic features, we performed a post hoc analysis to explore the contribution of different features to model and human preferences (Fig.~\ref{fig:linguistic_feature_analysis}).
-For each controversial synthetic sentence pair, we computed \colornewtext{the average pairwise correlation between semantic GloVe vector representations \cite{pennington2014glove}} of all eight words, as well as the average log-transformed word frequency for each sentence (extracted from the publicly available subtlex database \cite{van2014subtlex}).
+While the controversial sentences presented in this study were synthesized without consideration for particular linguistic features, we performed a post hoc analysis to explore the contribution of different features to model and human preferences (Supplementary Fig.~\ref{fig:s3_linguistic_feature_analysis}).
+For each controversial synthetic sentence pair, we computed the average log-transformed word frequency for each sentence (extracted from the publicly available subtlex database \cite{van2014subtlex}).
+We also computed the average pairwise correlation between semantic GloVe vector representations \cite{pennington2014glove} of all eight words, based on neuroimaging research showing that there are specific neural signatures evoked by dissimilarity in semantic vectors \cite{Frank2017, broderick2018electrophysiological}.
 We performed paired sample t-tests across sentence pairs between the linguistic feature preferences for models vs. humans, and found that GPT-2, LSTM, RNN, 3-gram, and 2-gram models were significantly more likely (vs. humans) to prefer sentences with low GloVe correlations, while ELECTRA was significantly more likely to prefer high GloVe correlations (controlling the false discovery rate for all nine models at \textit{q}~$<$~.05).
 For word frequency, the RNN, 3-gram, and 2-gram models were significantly biased (vs. humans) to prefer sentences with low-frequency words, while ELECTRA and XLM showed a significant bias for high-frequency words.
 These results indicate that even strong models like GPT-2 and ELECTRA can exhibit subtle misalignments with humans in their response to simple linguistic features, when evaluated on sentences synthesized to be controversial.